Grandfather Clock Chime is off by a Quarter Hour

 8) Re-set the time and you are done.

-**the time on most clocks may be changed by moving the minute hand backwards (counter-clockwise) until reaching the correct time. *This again will probably cause the quarter hours not to play properly until at least an hour has passed with the chimes playing.
+**the time on most clocks may be changed by moving the minute hand backward (counter-clockwise) until reaching the correct time. *This again will probably cause the quarter hours not to play properly until at least an hour has passed with the chimes playing.

 *Continuing to turn the chime lever to on / off will also cause the quarter hours not to play properly until at least an hour has passed with the chimes playing.